spbrogan/edk2-staging/.pytool/Readme.md

 ### Module Inclusion Test - DscCompleteCheck

-This test scans all available modules (via INF files) and compares them to the package-level DSC file for the package each module is contained within.
-The test considers it an error if any module does not appear in the `Components` section of at least one package-level DSC (indicating that it would not be built if the package were built).
+This scans all INF files from a package and confirms they are listed in the package level DSC file.
+The test considers it an error if any INF does not appear in the `Components` section of the package-level DSC (indicating that it would not be built if the package were built).
+This is critical because much of the CI infrastructure assumes that all modules will be listed in the DSC and compiled.

+This test will ignore INFs in the following cases:

+1. When `MODULE_TYPE` = `HOST_APPLICATION`
+2. When a Library instance **only** supports the `HOST_APPLICATION` environment

+### Host Module Inclusion Test - HostUnitTestDscCompleteCheck

+This test scans all INF files from a package for those related to host based unit tests and confirms they are listed in the unit test DSC file for the package.
+The test considers it an error if any INF meeting the requirements does not appear in the `Components` section of the unit test DSC.
+This is critical because much of the CI infrastructure assumes that  modules will be listed in the DSC and compiled.

+This test will only require INFs in the following cases:

+1. When `MODULE_TYPE` = `HOST_APPLICATION`
+2. When a Library instance explicitly supports the `HOST_APPLICATION` environment

 ### Code Compilation Test - CompilerPlugin